JasmineGong1107/mis3640_team/proposal.md

 ## Risks
 1. Availability of reliable data.
 Reliable and timely data are crucial, as market prices for cryptocurrencies are prone to violent fluctuations.
 2. Portfolio value is tied to some other form of currency, whether that be the USD or another cryptocurrency.
 The team must find the optimal way to illustrate a user's current portfolio value.
+3. The data contained in our product may is not necessarily real time nor accurate.
+All prices are not provided by exchanges but rather by market makers, and so the price may not be accurate and may differ from the actual market price, meaning prices are indicative.
+4. User from different countries are subject to different laws and regulations.
+Our product are not necessarily legal under laws, regulations or directives applicable to all users.
+5. Certain parts of our product contain third-party provided service.
+Usage of such maybe separate copyright notices and licensing.

 ## Additional Course Content